rbehrensdeluna/QBtoWEIS/README.md

         cd QBtoWEIS

-2. Add in final packages and install the software
+2. If you are NOT on Kestrel, add in final packages and install the software

-        conda install -y petsc4py mpi4py pyoptsparse     # (Mac / Linux only, sometimes Windows users may need to install mpi4py) pip install -e .
+        conda install -y petsc4py=3.22.2 mpi4py pyoptsparse     # (Mac / Linux only, sometimes Windows users may need to install mpi4py) pip install -e .

 **NOTE:** To use QBtoWEIS again after installation is complete, you will always need to activate the conda environment first with conda activate qbweis-env (or source activate qbweis-env).